jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 23, 2010.md

 feed that they’re giving them.
 They put heavy chlorine in their tanks to clean them.
 They have to keep the coliform count down to 10.
 Organic pastures has to do the same; they’re worse now since that law went in.
-So when you get it at Rawsome, we’re getting it from Pennsylvania.
+So when you get it at Rawesome, we’re getting it from Pennsylvania.
 It’s the only one I drink.

 Q: Is massage a necessity or a luxury and what is its role in optimum health?